Half a lie, philosophically Must, ipso facto, half not be But half the lie still got to be A vis-a-vis the truth you

 Face Cover and Proximity Evaluating the appearance of the various POIs in the footage shows that they didn’t cover their faces at all times.
 In several instances, POI-1, who resembles Ilhan Omar took the scarf of her face.
 POI-4, an accomplice of POI-1 (of the same ethnicity), didn’t cover her face at all and was wearing her head scarf in a casual non-traditional Somali wrap.
 POI-2, who partially matched Tim Myentt also periodically removed his face cover.
 This suggests that at least some of the participants didn’t have extreme privacy concerns or believed that alternately appearing without a face cover wouldn’t be detrimental.
 From the spatial awareness point of view, POI-1-4 repeatedly moved in and out of the Field Of View (FOV) and operated at a very close proximity to the photographer.
 In at least 2 occasions reaching as close as 18-36 inches from the camera.

 Image 1: POI-1 and her accomplice POI-4 frolicking with uncoverd faces in front of the camera

 Motion Dynamics Following the FR, I also performed motion analysis of the four POIs identified.
 Motion pattern analysis examines the movements of individual objects in a field of view and classifies them according to their trajectory, velocity, and movement pattern.
 In a typical public gatherings such as demonstrations, airport/subway passenger traffic, sport events, street traffic, etc. individuals and crowds tend to exhibit certain patterns of motion like loitering, flowing at the speed of traffic, coordination, queuing, pacing, etc. The results of this analysis flagged the following anomalies:

 POI-1 who resembles Ilhan Omar didn’t move organically within the FOV as did the other demonstrators.
-She loitered around the camera with another female accomplice (POI-4 of the same ethnicity) and seemed to be more interested in being observed by the camera and less in joining the demonstration at the police bicycle barricades where the action was taking place.
+She loitered around the camera with another female accomplice (POI-4 of the same ethnicity) and seemed to be more interested in being observed by the camera and less in joining the demonstration at the police bicycle barricades a few feet away from them, where the action was taking place.